 Chemical Issues with Memory Foam Mattresses:

 The polyurethane used to manufacture memory foam mattresses contains certain chemicals that provide specific beneficial properties to the foam.
-These chemicals can vary according the manufacturer concerned.
+These chemicals can vary according to the manufacturer concerned.
 Such substances not only enable a foam (or mattress) to support you when and where you need it, but also to revert back to its original form and shape once you rise from it.
 Nobody wants a mattress that conforms to their shape but does not go flat again when they leave it.

 When you first receive delivery of a memory foam mattress, you may notice a chemical smell coming from it.
 That is the residue from the materials used to manufacture the foam and sometimes to fireproof it.
 Such volatile substances soon evaporate off and dissipate, after which your mattress should be odor free.